OpenMDAO/dymos/dymos/docs/feature_reference/phases/objective.rst

 Objective
 ---------

-Optimal control problems in |project| are posed within the context of *phases*.
+Optimal control problems in Dymos are posed within the context of *phases*.

 When using an optimizer-based phase, like *Gauss-Lobatto* or *Radau-Pseudospectral*, the user is **required** to provide an objective, even for a simple initial value problem.